TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/died/readme.md

 I found it very sad because I had spent so much time putting my work on twitter, and building friends there.
 It allowed me to build the community that I'm now part of today.

-I didn't want to support a platform that platforms hateful views.
+I didn't want to support a platform that platformed hateful views.
 But I didn't want to move somewhere else.
 Something had to budge.

 ## I ended it